Automated investigation and response in Microsoft 365 Defender

 - Blocking a URL

 For more information, see See Remediation actions in Microsoft 365 Defender.

 Depending on how automated investigation and response capabilities are configured for your organization, remediation actions are taken automatically or only upon approval by your security operations team.
 All actions, whether pending or completed, are listed in the Action center.

 While an investigation is running, any other related alerts that arise are added to the investigation until it completes.
 If an affected entity is seen elsewhere, the automated investigation expands its scope to include that entity, and the investigation process repeats.

 In Microsoft 365 Defender, each automated investigation correlates signals across Microsoft Defender for Identity, Microsoft Defender for Endpoint, and Microsoft Defender for Office 365, as summarized in the following table:

 |Entities||Threat protection services|

-Not every alert triggers an automated investigation, and not every investigation results in automated remediation actions; it depends on how automated investigation and response is configured for your organization.
-See Configure automated investigation and response capabilities in Microsoft 365 Defender.
+Not every alert triggers an automated investigation, and not every investigation results in automated remediation actions.
+It depends on how automated investigation and response is configured for your organization.
+See Configure automated investigation and response capabilities.